yuripinheirot/yuripinheirot/README.md

 ### I bridge the gap between complex business needs and high-performance software through best practices.
 Here is a snapshot of my years of engineering experience:

 > [!WARNING]
-> **Note on my GitHub:** The majority of my most complex and recent repositories are private due to company confidentiality, and many of the public ones reflect older projects or early studies.
+> **Note on my GitHub:** The majority of my most complex and recent repositories are private projects, and many of the public ones reflect older projects or early studies.

 ---